HOPLAB-LBP/hoplab-wiki/docs/fmri-home.md

   - Second `-v` specifies where you want the outputs saved.
   - Third `-v` is the path where the FreeSurfer license is stored.

-##### Notes on Path Formatting
+##### Notes on Path Formatting for Windows users
-- **Windows WSL Users:**
 - The C-drive is accessible at `/mnt/c/`.
 - Replace backslashes `\` with forward slashes `/` in paths.
 - To handle spaces in directory paths, insert a backslash before each space, e.g., `/mnt/c/folder with space/` becomes `/mnt/c/folder\ with\ space/`.

-##### Known Issues
 - **FIXME:** There's an issue with Docker incorrectly selecting the Intel GPU instead of the NVIDIA GPU on the LBP machine.
 Verify GPU selection before processing the next subject.

 #### Minimal preprocessing

 link: [fMRIprep](https://fmriprep.org/en/stable/)

-TODO: explain how to install docker and fmriprep-docker
+- **TODO:** explain how to install docker and fmriprep-docker

-NOTE: the parameters `n-cpus` and `mem-mb` depend on the computer hardware, and may need some tuning to avoid out of memory errors.
+**NOTE:** the parameters `n-cpus` and `mem-mb` depend on the computer hardware, and may need some tuning to avoid out of memory errors.
 The memory assigned with `mem-mb` is not the total memory, but the memory per process.
 That means that the actual memory used can exceed by far that value.
 Set the `mem-mb` to at least 1/3 or 1/4 of you RAM memory.

 Add info about the `work-dir` and how big one of these folder can get (to avoid SSD space errors)